adamisntdead/qics/README.md

 ```shell
 npm run build
 ```
-This will build the module, and output to the `dist` folder.
+This will build the module, and output to the `lib` folder.
-If you want to build for clint side (i.e. in the browser), run `npm run build:all` and then it will output _qics.js_ and _qics.min.js_ to the `dist` folder.
+If you want to build for client side (i.e. in the browser), run `npm run build:all` and then it will output _qics.js_ and _qics.min.js_ to the `dist` folder.

 ### Tests